leaksignal/leaksignal/docs/docs/Policy/Rules.md

 * `exclude_token`: Takes one or more [Match Rule](Match%20Rule) and requires that **all** of them **do not** match the token.
 A missing token is an empty string
 * `ip`: Takes one or more IP address or CIDR and requires that **any** of them match the ip
 * `exclude_ip`: Takes one or more IP address or CIDR and requires that **all** of them **do not** match the ip
-* `request_matches`: Takes a map of category names to minimum match counts per request body & headers
+* `request_matches`: Takes a map of category names and one or more [Match Rule Filters](Match%20Rule%20Filters) that the category must satisfy.
+Use "*" to match any category.
-* `response_matches`: Takes a map of category names to minimum match counts per response body & headers
+* `response_matches`:  Takes a map of category names and one or more [Match Rule Filters](Match%20Rule%20Filters) that the category must satisfy.
+Use "*" to match any category.
 * `request_headers`: Takes a map of header names and one or more [Match Rule](Match%20Rule) and, for each header listed, requires that the header key exist and **any** of the rules match the header value
 * `exclude_request_headers`: Takes a map of header names and one or more [Match Rule](Match%20Rule) and, for each header listed, requires that the header key either doesn't exist or that **none of** of the rules match the header value
 * `response_headers`: Takes a map of header names and one or more [Match Rule](Match%20Rule) and, for each header listed, requires that the header key exist and **any** of the rules match the header value